 Do you go out into public settings unaccompanied by another person?

-PTS Service Dogs work primarily in public.
-Do you spend a substantial amount of time unaccompanied by another person in public at least 3 times a week?
+PTSD Service Dogs work primarily in public.
+Do you go out into public settings unaccompanied by another person 3 or more times a week?

 Are you willing and able to fairly and consistently follow a trainer’s advice to maintain a Service Dog’s training?